Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Discussion

 \subsection{Using Large Language Models for Onboarding}

 While the natural interaction via voice and text was successful, it required a substantial effort at the technical level to minimize the number of hallucinations.
-The information sent to the LLMs was carefully designed based on the available REST APIs information and heuristics that ensure that information from the REST APIs is not wildly extrapolated.
-The prompts were fine tuned several times during the formative study process.
-We were able to significantly reduce the hallucinations related to both chat and voice based interactiions, but participants still encountered issues when they highlighted a specific section of the dashboard and then asked for guidance about it via natural language.
+The information sent to the LLMs was carefully designed based on available REST API information and heuristics to ensure that information from the REST APIs is not wildly extrapolated.
+The prompts were fine-tuned several times throughout the formative study.
+We were able to significantly reduce hallucinations in both chat- and voice-based interactions, but participants still encountered issues when they highlighted a specific section of the dashboard and asked for guidance via natural language.

-Additionally, as the \sysName has no access to the data, it could be used in any domain with ease because it only has information about the high level aspects of the visualization.
+Additionally, because \sysName has no access to the data, it can be used in any domain with ease, as it only provides information about the high-level aspects of the visualization.
 This was an intentional design choice motivated by privacy and security concerns, and it also prevented the LLM from giving direct answers, which participants attempted to obtain on several occasions.
 It can infer trends and drivers, however, it cannot give detailed data-level information that is usually critical in a business context.
 With controlled access to data values and their explanations, the system could provide richer, more contextualized guidance during dashboard exploration.